Tencent/Hippy/docs/en-us/android/type-mapping.md

-# ECMAScript and Java type mapping
+# ECMAScript and Java Type Mapping

 When called through Bridge, Bridge codec will automatically convert [source type] to [target type] for use by business modules.